-Note: If you were using any specific settings that the issue depends on, such as using a specific email account, iCloud account, and so forth, then you should set up that account in System Preferences.
-For email and most other settings you should be able to set them up easily in the Mail, Contacts & Calendars System Preference pane.
-If you copied any files to the /Users/Shared folder that you need for testing, you would want to copy them to the desktop (or other applicable locations) of the test account.
+Note: If you were using any specific settings that the issue depends on (such as using a specific email account, iCloud account) then you should set up that account in System Preferences in the test user.
+For email and most other settings you should be able to set these preferences in the Mail, Contacts & Calendars pane of System Preferences.
+If you copied any files to the /Users/Shared folder that you need for testing, you'll want to copy these to the desktop (or other applicable locations) of the test account.

 - Log in as your regular account.

-If the issue occurs in only one user account
+If the issue happens in only one user account

-If you have isolated an issue to a single user account, then you should focus your troubleshooting on that user and specific application(s) that are problematic when logged in as that user.
-Mac OS X: How to troubleshoot a software issue provides some assistance with this, although if you are just seeing the issue in one account, you most likely do not need to reinstall any applications.
+If you have isolated an issue to a single user account, then you should focus your troubleshooting on that user and specific apps that have symptoms when logged in as that user.
+Mac OS X: How to troubleshoot a software issue provides some assistance with this.
+If you are just seeing the issue in one account, you most likely do not need to reinstall any apps.

-Other, application-specific issues isolated to a single user account can often be caused by a problematic preference list or setting.
-Check the application's documentation or support website for instructions on troubleshooting specific preference or setting files.
+Other, app-specific issues isolated to a single user account can be caused by a preference file (plist) or setting.
+Check the app's documentation or support website for instructions on troubleshooting specific preference or setting files.
 For example, iLife preference troubleshooting is documented in iLife: Troubleshooting Basics.
-If you are looking for assistance troubleshooting a specific alert message or issue, you should try searching the Apple Support website for the text of the alert message you're seeing.
+If you are looking for help with troubleshooting a specific alert message or issue, you should try searching the Apple Support website for the text of the alert message you're seeing.

-If you need further assistance with troubleshooting an issue isolated to a specific user account, you may wish to contact Apple Support.
-If you work with AppleCare to troubleshoot the issue, be sure to let them know about any troubleshooting steps you have already performed and the results, and the text of any alert messages you have received.
-You may wish to take a screenshot of any messages (see this article for OS X Lion or this article for OS X Mountain Lion), so that you can use them for reference and provide them if needed.
+If you need more help with troubleshooting an issue isolated to a specific user account, you may wish to contact Apple Support.
+If you work with AppleCare to troubleshoot the issue, be sure to mention any troubleshooting steps you have already performed and the results, and the text of any alert messages you're seeing.
+You may want to take a screenshot of any alert messages so you can refer to them later.